-Instead, we encourage you to attend our Art and Technology evening on 16th July, 5.00pm-7.00pm.
-Our uniform suppliers will be on hand there so you can purchase uniform whilst having the opportunity to see what our Art and Technology students have produced over the past year!
+Instead, we encourage you to attend our Art Exhibition evening on 16th July, 5.00pm-7.00pm.
+Our uniform suppliers will be on hand there so you can purchase uniform whilst having the opportunity to see what our Art students have produced over the past year!

 Induction Day - Frequently Asked Questions

 - Year 6 Induction Day is on Tuesday 2nd July, 2019.

 - For their Induction Day we would like the children to travel to school as they will expect to for the next five years.
 Many children will wish to walk to school with older brothers and sisters or friends.

 If your child will be travelling to school by bus, or you decide to bring your child by private transport, please see the section entitled Getting to and from School.

 - The students should arrive at school by 8.40 am and go straight through the front door and into the School Hall, where they will be met by the Head of Year 7.
 Plenty of staff will be on hand to direct them from the main gates.